 LWN runs Aspiring Candidates courses for those of its members who are considering seeking selection as parliamentary candidates, and monitors the diversity of participants.

-As a result, we know that they are drawn from very varied backgrounds; 81% were state educated, 70% are from outside London, and only 15% work in politics or related fields.
+As a result, we know that they are drawn from very varied backgrounds; between 2010 and 2015 81% were state educated, 70% from outside London, and only 15% worked in politics or related fields.

 AWS is by far the most effective measure when it comes to rectifying the democratic deficit in terms of gender, but it needs to be used as part of a range of initiatives to develop a more varied body of public representatives overall.
 LWN will continue to play a full part in promoting this.